ENG517/Procedure/kenneym/seatingorientation.md

 2. Move the chairs by the tables in rows to the front of the room.

-The amount of rows depends on how many people are in the space
+The amount of rows depends on how many people are in the space.

 3. Press on the wheel's switch with your foot to unlock the wheel.